Cheeden/tp/docs/DeveloperGuide.md

       Expected: No lesson plan is deleted.
 Error message shown: "No lesson plan found on 2025-12-31 for this student".

    4. Test case: `deleteplan 0 2025-10-15`<br>
       Expected: No lesson plan is deleted.
-Error details shown in the status message: "Invalid command format! ...".
+Error message shown: "Invalid index.
+Please use a valid number from the displayed list (e.g., 1, 2, 3)." followed by usage information.

    5. Test case: `deleteplan 1`<br>
       Expected: No lesson plan is deleted.
 Error details shown in the status message: "Invalid command format! ...".